-Netflix's '#blackAF' Trailer Stars Rashida Jones In A New Family Comedy
+Netflix’s ‘#blackAF’ Trailer Stars Rashida Jones Doing Her Best 'Real Housewife'

 There's a new family comedy in town, but far from another sitcom.
 Netflix's #blackAF trailer dropped on Thursday, March 26, starring Kenya Barris and Rashida Jones, and it's definitely not what you'd expect to see from Barris, the creator of black-ish, grown-ish, an mixed-ish, who is also acting as showrunner.
 Think less wholesome family content, and more reality show satire.